Los Angeles college campus evacuated after bomb threat

 Security officials across the United States have been on alert in the wake of the Boston Marathon bombings on Monday.

-(Reporting by Dan Whitcomb and Alex Dobuzinskis; Writing by Dan Whitcomb; Editing by Cynthia Johnston, Grant McCool, Dan Grebler and Steve Orlofsky)
+(Reporting by Dan Whitcomb and Alex Dobuzinskis; Writing by Dan Whitcomb; Editing by Cynthia Johnston, Grant McCool and Dan Grebler)